muratk5n/thirdwave/en/tweets/2019/week2.md

 ---

-@kthalps

-I had a nightmare that Rachel Maddow was praising Trump for helping women torturers break the class ceiling, & Whoopi Goldberg was telling Alexandria Ocasio-Cortez @AOC to sit down & shut up & know her place.

----

 Batteries on cars are essentially what an IT guy from SV would think as a green solution.
 Uh, like, my labtop has batteries, cant we like, put it on a car?

 ---